 ASL interpreting and CART

-If you are a deaf or hard-of-hearing student with an approved accommodation through the Office for Disability Equity (ODE), you can request an ASL interpreter or CART for your classes and related academic activities.
-Connect with ODE first, then share your schedule and requests with the contact list below.
+Deaf or hard-of-hearing students with an approved accommodation through the Office for Disability Equity (ODE) can request an ASL interpreter or CART writer for courses and related academic activities.

 ASL interpreters and CART writers